 ️Pros: Bluetooth 5.0, Mesh 2.0 Intercom technology, Audio Multitasking technology, Noise cancellation, Private group mode, 24 riders, 2 km range

-Cons: Battery charging issues
+Cons: Battery charging issues, Not 100% waterproof

 Sena 30K Bluetooth Headset Review